What Is a Retail Display?

 A retail display is a strategically placed in-store feature, such as a fixture, shelving unit, or signage zone, used to present products in a way that captures shopper attention, guides customer flow, encourages interaction, and ultimately drives sales.
 Whether it’s a window setup, an end-of-aisle shelf, or a countertop tray, a retail display functions as physical marketing that blends design, product placement, and storytelling.

-More than just a way to hold merchandise, retail displays are a key part of visual merchandising, visual decision triggers used to influence customer behavior, highlight promotions, and create brand experiences right at the point of purchase.
+More than just a way to display merchandise, retail displays are a key part of visual merchandising, serving as visual decision triggers that influence customer behavior, highlight promotions, and create brand experiences at the point of purchase.

 In this guide, you’ll learn: